-We have long-standing scientific cooperation.
-This is borne out by the establishment in Khartoum in 1993 of the Centre for Social, Judicial and Economic Documentation and Study (CEDEJ), and the creation in 1969 of the French Section of the Sudanese Directorate of Antiquities (SFDAS), a Franco-Sudanese archaeological research institute.
+Our long-standing cultural cooperation and research relationship is particularly extensive.
+This is borne out by the establishment in Khartoum in 1993 of the Centre for Social, Judicial and Economic Documentation and Study (CEDEJ), affiliated with the CEDEJ of Cairo.
+In 1969, the French Section of the Sudanese Directorate of Antiquities (SFDAS) was created, a Franco-Sudanese archaeological research institute located in the Sudan National Museum in Khartoum.

-The scientific cooperation partnership created on an equal basis with the government of Sudan which established the “NAPATA” Hubert Curien Partnership programme is the third such programme to be implemented by France in sub-Saharan Africa.
-The creation of this instrument completes the structuring of cooperation ties that have reached a certain maturity and is proof of France’s very positive opinion of the Sudanese university system.
-Sudanese government’s government’s equal commitment (Ministry for Higher Education and Scientific Research) and the successful implementation of this new programme are highly positive.
+The scientific cooperation partnership created on an equal basis with the Government of Sudan, which established the “NAPATA” Hubert Curien Partnership programme, is France’s third programme of this kind in sub-Saharan Africa.
+The creation of this instrument completes the structuring of cooperation ties that have reached a certain maturity.
+The Sudanese Government’s equal commitment (Ministry for Higher Education and Scientific Research) and the successful implementation of this new programme are highly positive.